farukprogrammer/flutter_challenge/README.md

 This will help us easier to create custom app using product flavor.

+notes : if you want to run using terminal, the command is :

+- flutter run --flavor development -t lib/src/main_development.dart

 ## Generate locale in ui module

 For generating locale just run the following commands :